markjprice/cs10dotnet6/errata.md

 copy it to the output directory each time we run the project:
     1. In **Solution Explorer**, right-click the `Northwind.db` file and select **Properties**.
     2. In **Properties**, set **Copy to Output Directory** to **Copy always**.
-    3. Open `WorkingWithEFCore.csproj` and note the new elements, as shown in the following
+    3. Run the console application and note the output showing which database provider you chose to use.
-markup:
+    4. Optionally, open `WorkingWithEFCore.csproj` and note the new elements, as shown in the following markup:

 ```xml
 <ItemGroup>
   <None Update="Northwind.db">